Hikōtei Jidai

 Hikōtei Jidai (飛行艇時代) is a manga by Hayao Miyazaki.
 A fifteen-page, all-watercolor work, it was published in Model Graphix, a monthly magazine about scale models, in three parts as a part of Hayao Miyazaki's Daydream Data Notes series.
 It was published in English as Crimson Pig: The Age of the Flying Boat in the Animerica magazine, July to September 1993 issues, translated by Matt Thor.
 Like other manga in this series, Hikōtei Jidai is a manifestation of Miyazaki's love for old planes.
 It is filled with aircraft from the 1920s (heavily modified by Miyazaki) and their technical details, as well as with the men (good-hearted and silly) who love them.
-The manga received a film adaptation titled Porco Rosso in 1992.
+The manga received a film adaptation by Miyazaki titled Porco Rosso in 1992.

 Hikōtei Jidai was published as a book in July 1992 by Dainippon Kaiga.
 It has about sixty pages and includes the manga, several airplane vignettes, resin-kit models of aircraft, photos of some real counterparts of the floatplanes which appeared in the film, and some interviews with Miyazaki regarding airplane model kits.
 An expanded 72-page edition was published in 2004.
-It can be considered as a dry run of Porco Rosso even similarities with a fisticuffs near the end of the story.